Ce que vous devez savoir sur le moulage par injection en Russie: Un guide complet

 Current State of the Injection Molding Industry in Russia

 Le Russian injection molding market is a mix of established local players and growing capacity, with a focus on serving domestic demand first.
-Dès 2024, industry reports estimate the market size at approximately $1.2 milliard, with an annual growth rate of 3-4% since 2020.
+Dès 2024, industry reports estimate the market size at approximately $1.2 billion, with an annual growth rate of 3-4% since 2020.
 This growth is fueled by two key factors:

 1. Domestic Production Shifts: Après 2022, many international companies reduced their presence in Russia, creating gaps that local injection molders have stepped up to fill—especially in automotive and consumer goods.